nowitsabby/dark-rpg-nextjs/assets/srd/combat/structured_time.md

 ### Turns

-Each character in an encounter gets one turn each round, during which he can perform one or more actions\.
+Each character in an encounter gets one turn each round, during which she can perform one or more actions\.
 While characters' turns actually overlap each other slightly, turns are resolved in a specific order known as Initiative order\.

 ### Actions

-A character can perform one or more actions during his turn\.
-Actions represent tasks the character might want to undertake, from moving down a corridor or into cover, to firing his gun at the enemy\.
-When performing multiple actions, the character can execute them in any order he chooses\.
+A character can perform one or more actions during her turn\.
+Actions represent tasks the character might want to undertake, from moving down a corridor or into cover, to firing her gun at the enemy\.
+When performing multiple actions, the character can execute them in any order she chooses\.

 ## Combat Overview